snehadas/snehadas.github.io/_pages/about.md

 <!--
 I am also interested in questions on ‘AI-alignment’ at the intersection of technical and non-technical perspectives., alongside AI-safety and reliability, providing the foundational grounding and direction to my research.
 -->

-Given the ubiquity and the influence of technology in our lives, I strongly believe in the need for interdisciplinary teams for development and advancement of technologies - and I strive to put this in my research practice.

 <!--
 NOTE: If you are interested in these research areas, would like to know more or would like to point me towards your cool research in the domain, feel free to drop a message.
 I am constantly on a lookout for motivated students and fellow researchers working on similar and complimentary areas.